misery/HeatingMqttBridge/README.md

   - ``1`` Night
   - ``2`` Holiday (normally **Off**)

+### Available topic
+If the HeatingMqttBridge is online/offline can be checked with "available" topic that will a retainted last will.

 ### Docker
 You can run this bridge in a container with Docker.